nodejs/node/doc/api/deprecations.md

 Using the `_handle` property to access the native object is deprecated because improper use of the native object can lead to crashing the application.

+<a id="DEP0XXX"></a>
+### DEP0XXX: AssertionError#generatedMessage

+Type: Runtime

+Instead of accessing the `generatedMessage` property of `AssertionErrors`, please check for the `AssertionError#userMessage` existence.
+It contains the actual user message without any modification and allows to detect if the user passed through a message or not.

 [`--pending-deprecation`]: cli.html#cli_pending_deprecation
 [`Buffer.allocUnsafeSlow(size)`]: buffer.html#buffer_class_method_buffer_allocunsafeslow_size
 [`Buffer.from(array)`]: buffer.html#buffer_class_method_buffer_from_array